Blooms mid- to late spring.

-- Garden Excellence premium plants are hardy plants with woody stems, and are long-term additions to the garden or landscape.
-They may be bushy in form, many-stemmed, or have a single trunk and a full, branching crown.
+- Shrubs are hardy plants with woody stems, and are long-term additions to the garden or landscape.
+Most are bushy in form, many-stemmed and reach less than 20’ at maturity.
 The line dividing shrubs from trees can be a fine one, depending on how a plant is used and the climate in which it is grown.

-- These plants bring year-round structure and texture to a landscape or garden in any climate.
-They provide seasonal flowers and foliage color.
-Some varieties have many changing seasons of interest, others are a constant presence or may provide a brief but spectacular display.
+- Shrubs bring year-round structure to a landscape or garden, in any climate.
+They provide seasonal flowers, foliage color and texture and branching form.
+Some varieties have many changing seasons of interest, others a constant presence or may provide a brief but spectacular display.

-- Shrubs and trees have a place in nearly any home landscape:
+- Shrubs have a place in nearly any home landscape:

 - As foundation plants next to your house and around hardscape features such as decks, fences and outbuildings, to soften hard lines and create a welcoming space.